Graph Neural Network Based Access Point Selection for Cell-Free Massive MIMO Systems

 \section{Graph Neural Networks}

-Graph neural networks are used to learn a representation of a given graph and perform machine learning tasks based on the learned representation.
-Given a set of input features per node or edge, graph convolution, a generalized version of the euclidean convolution is performed to obtain the embeddings.
-These can then be used for machine learning tasks like link prediction between the nodes, node clustering, or node classification.
+Graph neural networks are used to learn a representation of a graph and perform machine learning tasks by taking the learned representation as the input.
+Given a set of input features per node or/and edge, graph convolution, a generalized version of the euclidean convolution, is performed to obtain a set of embeddings.
+These can then be used for machine learning tasks like link prediction, node clustering, or node classification.
 There are two types of convolutions that can be performed on graphs.
-One is based on spectral graph theory and is called spectral convolutions while the other one, based on edges connecting the nodes, is called spatial convolutions.
+One is based on spectral graph theory and is called spectral convolutions while the other one, which is based on the edges connecting the nodes, is called spatial convolutions.
 Since our model uses only spatial convolutions, in this section we limit our discussion to GNNs with only spatial convolutions.